fakemanoan/fakemanoan.github.io/docs/faq.md

 Your battery is severely degraded and needs replacing.
 This is not an issue with the ROM.

 ## VoLTE/WiFi Calling isn't working!
-Samsung devices use a proprietary IMS.
-This cannot be easily ported into AOSP or LineageOS.
-There are efforts to try get something working, but it's in the early stages and is buggy.
+All Samsung devices use a proprietary IMS stack which is what is used for VoLTE and WiFi calling.
+This cannot work on LineageOS at this time.

-If you need VoLTE or WiFi calling, you must use a Samsung based ROM, like FloydROM, Ultimate Oreo or even stock firmware.
+If you require VoLTE and WiFi Calling I suggest using a stock ROM or a Samsung based ROM, like FloydROM or other OneUI ports.

 ## My touch is inverted after installing!
-You have installed the wrong file.
-If you install an S6 recovery or ROM on an S6 edge (and vice versa), you will experience this issue.
+You installed the wrong file.
+Installing an S6 edge file on an S6 (and vice versa) will cause this behavior

 The way to fix it is to install a stock ROM, and reflash the touch firmware.
 Once you are in stock firmware, open the phone dialer.
 Type * #2336# *.
 Then tap TSP update.
 This should fix your problem.

 ## When is the next release?
-New builds will be released when they are ready.
-Asking for a new build doesn't make one appear.

-## Can you add X, Y, Z to your builds?
-If it is a reasonable request may be.
+Builds are released when they are ready.
+I'm not sure when some builds will be done.
+Be patient and don't ask for ETAs.

 ## Can you build Android 14, 15, 16, etc?
-Probably not.

-There are certain technical and logistical reasons as to why I won't build those versions.
-It won't happen currently.

-Asking persistently for a release or ETA will not change my mind.
+In short, no. While technically it *is* possible, it will take time for me to update the kernel and other components to get appropriate support.

 ## Can you build [other ROM name here]?
-If there are enough requests or I have an interest in it, yes.

-I am not a fan of building 20 ROMs.
-Each one should have a purpose for existing.
-Currently, I am for long term stability and security, so the ROMs I build will reflect that.
-Persistently asking for a ROM is not going to make it appear.
-Sorry.
+If it is reasonable and attainable, may be.

+I focus on LineageOS, as they provide consistent updates and most people use it.
+I am aware that LineageOS lacks some basic customisation features (I hate it too), but most people want LineageOS, and I have a finite amount of time.
+In the future I may build a PixelOS or crDroid for example, who knows.

 ## I am experiencing an issue not on this list!
 Head over to [reporting a bug](../bugreport) and follow the instructions.